FirelyTeam/firely-docs/simplifier/simplifierPersonalContent.rst

 Shares
 """"""
 Your Shares page shows a list of all your personal Shares.
 From here you can also make a new Share by clicking on the ``+New`` button on the right.
-The Shares feature is explained in more detail in the chapter on Share.
+The Share feature is explained in more detail in the chapter on Share.

 .. image:: ./images/SharesPage.PNG